Lake Superior Woodturners MEETING DETAILS

 pieces.
 For large projects like bowls, it’s a good idea to stand off to the side of the wood rather

-• Inspect your turning tools.
+than directly in the plane it’s spinning. - Inspect your turning tools.
 Periodically check your turning tools.
 These chisels are subject to a

 lot of strong forces over time.
 Look at your handles and make sure they are in good shape.
 If you

-notice cracks, you may want to go ahead and retire the chisel or replace the handle.
+notice cracks, you may want to go ahead and retire the chisel or replace the handle. - Watch hands and fingers.
+Be aware of all potential pinch points.
+Probably the biggest one being

 between the workpiece and the tool rest.
 See that your tool rest is locked down and properly

-• Dust protection.
+positioned relative to the piece being worked. - Dust protection.
 Dust is definitely not good for your lungs and long-term health.
 I recommend

 getting a dust mask that you can wear under your faceshield and doesn’t create a lot of fogging.